CheiRank: Definition

-$\beta^* =1/(\nu^*-1) \approx 0.6$ where $\nu^* \approx 2.7$ is the exponent for outgoing links distribution of the WWW.
-The CheiRank was introduced for the procedure call network of Linux Kernel software in, the term itself was used in Zhirov.
-While the PageRank highlights very well known and popular nodes, the CheiRank highlights very communicative nodes.
-Top PageRank and CheiRank nodes have certain analogy to authorities and hubs appearing in the HITS algorithm but the HITS is query dependent while the rank probabilities $P_i$ and $P^*_i$ classify all nodes of the network.
-Since each node belongs both to CheiRank and PageRank we obtain a two-dimensional ranking of network nodes.
-There had been early studies of PageRank in networks with inverted direction of links but the properties of two-dimensional ranking had not been analyzed in detail.
+$\beta^* =1/(\nu^*-1) \approx 0.6$ where $\nu^* \approx 2.7$ is the exponent for the outgoing links distribution of the WWW.
+The CheiRank was introduced for the procedure call network of Linux kernel software, and the term itself was used by Zhirov.
+While PageRank highlights very well known and popular nodes, the CheiRank highlights very communicative nodes.
+Top PageRank and CheiRank nodes have a certain analogy to authorities and hubs appearing in the HITS algorithm, but HITS is query dependent whereas the rank probabilities $P_i$ and $P^*_i$ classify all nodes of the network.
+Since each node belongs both to CheiRank and PageRank, we obtain a two-dimensional ranking of network nodes.
+There have been early studies of PageRank in networks with inverted direction of links, but the properties of two-dimensional ranking had not been analyzed in detail.